WCSCourses/prs_2023/modules/Day1a.docx.md

       a <- 1

-Assign a vector containing a,b,c to b
+Assign a vector containing a,b,c to v1

       v1 <- c("a", "b","c")